Ancient Greek art: Architecture

 Architecture (meaning buildings executed to an aesthetically considered design) ceased in Greece from the end of the Mycenaean period (about 1200 BC) until the 7th century, when urban life and prosperity recovered to a point where public building could be undertaken.
 Since most Greek buildings in the Archaic and Early Classical periods were made of wood or mudbrick, nothing remains of them except a few ground-plans, and there are almost no written sources on early architecture or descriptions of buildings.
 Most of our knowledge of Greek architecture comes from the surviving buildings of the Late Archaic, Classical, Hellenistic and Roman periods (since ancient Roman architecture heavily used Greek styles), and from late written sources such as Vitruvius (1st century BC).
 This means that there is a strong bias towards temples, the most common major buildings to survive.
 Here the squared blocks of stone used for walls were useful for later buildings, and so often all that survives are parts of columns and metopes that were harder to recycle.

 For most of the period a strict stone post and lintel system of construction was used, held in place only by gravity.
 Corbelling was known in Mycenean Greece, and the arch was known from the 5th century at the latest, but hardly any use was made of these techniques until the Roman period.
-Wood was only used for ceilings and roof timbers in prestigious stone buildings.
+In prestigious stone buildings wood was only used for ceilings and roof timbers.
 The use of large terracotta roof tiles, only held in place by grooving, meant that roofs needed to have a low pitch.

 Until Hellenistic times only public buildings were built using the formal stone style; these included above all temples, and the smaller treasury buildings which often accompanied them, and were built at Delphi by many cities.
 Other building types, often not roofed, were the central agora, often with one or more colonnaded stoa around it, theatres, the gymnasium and palaestra or wrestling-school, the ekklesiasterion or bouleuterion for assemblies, and the propylaea or monumental gateways.
 Round buildings for various functions were called a tholos, and the largest stone structures were often defensive city walls.

 Tombs were for most of the period only made as elaborate mausolea around the edges of the Greek world, especially in Anatolia.
 Private houses were built around a courtyard where funds allowed, and showed blank walls to the street.
 They sometimes had a second story, but very rarely basements.
 They were usually built of rubble at best, and relatively little is known about them; at least for males, much of life was spent outside them.
 A few palaces from the Hellenistic period have been excavated.